frederic-perez/AmE-dictionary/dictionary.md

 __curry__ _v_
 __cursive__ /ˈkəːsɪv/ _adj_ (from Latin curs, ‘run’) Written with the characters joined.
 __cursory__
-__curtail__ :two: Reduce in extent or quantity; impose a restriction on. _The government is conspiring to curtail liberties._ :es: hacer restringir
+__curtail__ (curtailed) :three: Reduce in extent or quantity; impose a restriction on. _The government is conspiring to curtail liberties._ :es: hacer restringir
 __curtailment__
 __cusp__ :two: A pointed end where two curves meet.
 Each of the pointed ends of the crescent moon. _The cusp of the largest immigration wave._ _The regulations are on the cusps of changing._
 __customer → tough customer__ Someone who is difficult to deal with. _Walt is a tough customer.
 Just keep away from him._